Unicondylar Knee Arthroplasty

 Unicondylar Knee Replacement:

 Replacement joints come in many different sizes, and are precision engineered to feel and move as much like a real joint as possible.
 Most people with an artificial knee joint are not aware of a difference between the feel of the implant and their original knee.
 A Unicondylar Knee replacement allows for nearly normal motion of the knee.
 In the knee suitable for replacement, the range of motion is often improved following surgery.
 Design changes continue in existing prostheses in an effort to yield better function and longevity.
 A well implanted prosthesis, in a compliant patient, usually lasts for many years.
 Since many prostheses now used are improved designs, we can only guess at their longevity.
 Trauma, wear or loosening may make it necessary to replace a Unicondylar prosthesis.
 Revision to a Total Knee Replacement may be necessary if the opposite side of the knee wears out.
 Every effort must be made to prolong the life of the Unicondylar Knee Replacement which is implanted first.
 A maximum working life of 10-15 years is reasonable, and more may be possible.
 Physical activity level, body weight, and patient age are strongly related to the longevity of knee replacement.
 The main object of a Unicondylar Knee Replacement is relief of pain.
 Other goals include the correction of deformity and restoration of stability.
 Prosthetic design constraints limit the range of motion to approximately 0-110º.
-It should be emphasized that total knee replacements are not done to allow patients to return to unlimited activities.
+It should be emphasized that total knee replacements are not done to allow patients to return to unlimited activities and high level sports.
 Fitness may be maintained by swimming, bicycling, and walking.
 Golfing and even skiing in some individuals may be considered, but impact loading such as running or jumping should be minimized.

 Candidates for Unicondylar Knee Replacement:

 The ideal patient is 50 to 60 years of age.
 Younger patients tend to be more active leading to premature loosening of the replacement.
 Young age is a relative contraindication to total knee replacement.
-Extreme osteoporosis (softening of the bone) orligament instability are also relative contraindications to Unicondylar Knee replacement.
+Extreme osteoporosis (softening of the bone) or ligament instability are also relative contraindications to Unicondylar Knee replacement.
 In patients with a significant history of past infection of the knee, knee replacement is contraindicated because of the risk of reactivating the infection.

 A patient with recurrent urinary tract infection secondary to chronic kidney stones, urethral stricture, or other genitourinary problems should have urologic evaluation prior to total knee replacement.